 Concrete slab floors are typically insulated with polystyrene board.

 - glasswool (fibreglass), wool or polyester sheets fitted between the floor joists and securely fixed or strapped in place.
 For very exposed subfloors, protect the insulation by fixing a sheet lining material to the underside of the joists.
 Check that the specific insulation products are recommended for use under floors by the manufacturer

 - polystyrene panels inserted between the floor joists.

 Note: Perforated aluminium foil draped over the floor joists without any additional insulation currently meets the minimum permitted R-value according to the Acceptable Solution H1/AS1 Table 1, Note 4, if the subfloor has a continuous, closed perimeter wall.
 However, reflective insulation is often poorly installed and tends to lose performance over time.
 BRANZ therefore recommends that other types of underfloor insulation are installed under suspended timber floors.

 Insulating concrete slab-on-ground floors

-Insulate under a concrete slab-on-ground by placing 50 mm minimum, S grade expanded polystyrene (EPS) board over the damp-proof membrane before the slab is poured.
+Insulate under a concrete slab-on-ground by placing a continuous layer of 50 mm minimum, S grade expanded polystyrene (EPS) board over the damp-proof membrane before the slab is poured.
 However, unless a thermal break or perimeter insulation is used, this will only raise the R-value by around R0.2.
 Slab perimeter insulation is more essential than the underside of the slab as most of the heat loss from the slab occurs at the edges between the air and the ground.